-Entering that, I was then presented with the registration page for UnRAID.
-Before proceding, you must get an UnRAID key.
+Entering that, I was then presented with the registration page for Unraid.
+Before proceeding, you must get an Unraid key.

-UnRAID allows you to try the OS for 30 days by using a Trial key.
-This invovles clicking
+Unraid allows you to try the OS for 30 days by using a Trial key.
+This involves clicking

 Get Trial Key, opening your email and entering the key file into the registration page - simple.
 I elected to go for the trial to start with.

 The first thing I did was navigate to the

 Users tab and add a password to the root user as I'm living with 2 other housemates whom I wouldn't want accessing files on my NAS (or any other guest that connects to our WiFi).